Sphereon-Opensource/SIOP-OID4VP/README.md

 // openid://?response_type=id_token&scope=openid&client_id=did.......&jwt=ey..........
 ````

-#### Optional: OP Authentication Request Payload parsing access
+#### Optional: OP Auth Request Payload parsing access

-The OP class has a method that both parses the Authentication Request URI as it was created by the RP, but it als
+The OP class has a method that both parses the Auth Request URI as it was created by the RP, but it als
-resolves both the JWT and the Registration values from the Authentication Request Payload.
+resolves both the JWT and the Registration values from the Auth Request Payload.
 Both values can be either
-passed by value in the Authentication Request, meaning they are present in the request, or passed by reference, meaning
+passed by value in the Auth Request, meaning they are present in the request, or passed by reference, meaning
 they are hosted by the OP.
-In the latter case the values have to be retrieved.
+In the latter case the values have to be retrieved from an https endpoint.
 The parseAuthenticationRequestURI takes
 care of both values and returns the Authentication Request Payload for easy access, the resolved signed JWT as well as
 the resolved registration metadata of the RP.
-Please note that the Authentication Request Payload that is also returned
+Please note that the Auth Request Payload that is also returned
 is the original payload from the URI, so it will not contain the resolved JWT nor Registration if the OP passed one of
 them by reference instead of value.
 Only the direct access to jwt and registration in the Parsed Authentication Request
 URI are guaranteed to be resolved.